SharkSnack/shiren-4/content/dungeons/emerald-terrace.md

 - Swift Grass + Power Up Grass + healing items
     - Trade hits after boosting your speed and attack power.
 Requires lots of healing items.
 - Empathy Staff + healing items
-    - Deal damage using Empathy status, healing as needed.<br/>The boss will cure Empathy status, so prepare at least 5 uses worth to be safe.
+    - Deal damage using Empathetic status, healing as needed.<br/>The boss will cure Empathetic status, so prepare at least 5 uses worth to be safe.

 ### Gold Palace (31-36F)